mtlynch/mtlynch.io/content/notes/nixos-pi4/index.md

 First, you'll need to flash the NixOS disk image onto a microSD card.

-To begin, download the latest working NixOS disk image.
-As of this writing, the latest NixOS image that works on the Raspberry Pi 4 is almost two years old, unfortunately:
+As of this writing, the latest NixOS image that works on the Raspberry Pi 4 is NixOS 21.11, which is almost two years old.
+I'll explain why that is [later in this post](#the-future-of-nixos-on-the-raspberry-pi), but for now, I'm going to show the simplest thing that gets you a working NixOS system on the Pi

-Download the disk image from the link below:
+Download the NixOS microSD image from the link below:

 * [nixos-sd-image-21.11.337977.2766f77c32e-aarch64-linux](https://hydra.nixos.org/build/213143754/download/1/nixos-sd-image-21.11.337977.2766f77c32e-aarch64-linux.img.zst)

 ## Decompress the NixOS microSD image

 NixOS microSD images are compressed with an uncommon compression format called ZSTD, an open-source format from Facebook.
-To decompress the image, you'll need to download the latest ZSTD release for your platform:
+To decompress the image, download the latest ZSTD release for your platform:

 * [ZSTD releases](https://github.com/facebook/zstd/releases/latest)

-Once you have both the ZSTD tool and the image, decompress the image with the following command:
+Once you have both the ZSTD tool and the NixOS microSD image, decompress the `.img.zst` file with the following command:

 ```bash
 zstd --decompress "nixos-sd-image-21.11.337977.2766f77c32e-aarch64-linux.img.zst"